trollsoftware/jcomposition/README.md

 And add the dependency:
 ```
 dependencies {
-    // Use apt for processor instead of compile if you have it
+    // Use compile for processor instead of apt if you haven't apt dependency.
-    compile 'com.github.trollsoftware.jcomposition:processor:1.0'
+    apt 'com.github.trollsoftware.jcomposition:processor:1.1.1'
-    compile 'com.github.trollsoftware.jcomposition:api:1.0'
+    compile 'com.github.trollsoftware.jcomposition:api:1.1.1'
 }
 ```

+## Ideas
+1. Support of final class
+2. Check how jcomposition works on java 8-9
+3. Inherit java docs in generated files
+4. Add more documentation and examples

 ## License
 This library is distributed under the Apache 2.0 license found in the [LICENSE](./LICENSE) file.